How Much Do Cat Sitters Charge? (2026 Rate Guide)

 per visit, given your experience.

 - On platforms (Rover, Care.com).
-You set a rate, the platform takes a cut — Rover keeps 20% (25% in California) — and your pay is released to your bank a couple of days after the visit.
+You set a rate, the platform takes a cut, Rover keeps 20% (25% in California), and your pay is released to your bank a couple of days after the visit.
 Tips are paid on top and you keep 100% of them.
-See exactly what's deducted with the Rover Fees Calculator, or read how much Rover takes.
+See exactly what is deducted with the Rover Fees Calculator, or read how much Rover takes.

 How to set your cat-sitting rates